-Dig a little deeper about the family topics
+Dig a little deeper about the healthy living topics

 Read now or download to read later.

 - Thinking Through Children's Screen Time: Screens are not going away, and all of us can work to ensure we are intentional about our use, and our non-use, of screens for the good of our children and our families.
 How much screen time is okay for kids?
 The current wisdom from the American Academy of Pediatrics is based on age, content, and other activities of the child.

 - Communicating with Children in Stressful Times: It takes time to help children understand current events and the impact they have on our nation, community, and world.
 Continued conversations are necessary, but how do we do this without stressing everyone out?